 Does financial aid pay for summer?

-Yes, if you have Pell Grant or Direct Student Loan eligibility for the award year remaining.
+It could, if you have any Pell Grant or Direct Student Loan eligibility remaining for the award year.
 Collin awards the full annual eligibility for grants and loans during the fall and spring semesters.
-You may have used all of your eligibility, check with one or our offices to determine if you have eligibility left for the summer terms.
+However, if you didn't go full time, or didn't accept the full amount of your loans, you may have eligibility remaining for the summer.
+To be certain, check with one of our offices to determine if you have eligibility left for the summer terms.

 How do I qualify for Federal Work Study?